smgaya/what-every-computer-programmer-should-know/README.md

 This repository is a list of links and downloadable resources (html, pdf, txt files) of articles around that web that are generally acknowledged as essential reading for computer scientists and programmers.

-The articles and resources need to be of exceptional quality and
+The articles and resources need to be of exceptional quality and deal with topics that are of importance in many computer science disciplines.